bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kakutani.md

 * On his return to Japan Kakutani accepted the appointment as assistant professor at Osaka University.
 * Kakutani, however, managed to continue to produce a stream of papers containing highly original ideas.
 * In 1948 Kakutani was again invited to the Institute for Advanced Study at Princeton.
-* On one of his frequent visits to New York, Kakutani met Kay Uchida and they were married in 1952; they had one daughter Michiko.
 * Kakutani contributed to several areas of mathematics.
 * Kakutani was to remain at Yale until he retired in 1982.